Sean Taylor (author): Career

+Taylor's roots are in writing and performing poetry and he has written a trilogy of poetry titles for Walker Books.
+The first is The Dream Train - Poems for Bedtime (illustrated by Anuska Allepuz) published in 2022.
+The second is You're a Poet - Ways to Start Writing Poems (illustrated by Sam Usher) published in 2024.
+The third is the collection of finger rhymes Five Little Friends (illustrated by Fiona Woodcock).

+Among several plays for young audiences written by Sean Taylor are Finding Santa produced in the UK by Little Angel Theatre and (in Portuguese) A Linha Magica and O Sonho do Jeronimo produced in Brazil by A Fabulosa Companhia.

 Aside from writing, Sean Taylor has taught on three continents and runs poetry workshops in schools.
-He's based in Bristol with his wife and their two sons.

 Awards

 In December 2007, his book When a Monster is Born, illustrated by Nick Sharratt, won a gold medal in the Nestlé Prize for works for children five years old and under.
 However, he turned down the prize money from the sponsor, Nestlé, because of "questions surrounding Nestlé’s marketing of breast-milk substitutes".

 In January 2008, Nestlé withdrew from the 23-year-old sponsorship role of the Booktrust administrated prize for children's writing.

 In August 2007 the Dutch edition of When a Monster is Born (Als er een monster is geboren) was awarded with a Pluim van de maand (Feather of the month).

 Robot Rumpus, illustrated by Ross Collins, won the Scottish Book Trust Children's Book Awards in 2015.

-Hoot Owl, Master of Disguise has been recognised by a number of awards, winning the 2017 Hampshire Picture Book Award and the 2018 Hong Kong Golden Dragon Book Award, and becoming a Honor Book in the 2016 Charlotte Zolotow Award.
+Hoot Owl, Master of Disguise has been recognised by a number of awards, winning the 2017 Hampshire Picture Book Award and the 2018 Hong Kong Golden Dragon Book Award, and becoming an Honor Book in the 2016 Charlotte Zolotow Award.

 In 2017 Where the Bugaboo Lives, an interactive choose your own adventure story illustrated by Neal Layton, won the Hampshire Illustrated Book Award and the Coventry Inspiration Book Award.
 It is now a Little Angel Theatre production.

+In 2024 When Dinosaurs Walked the Earth won Oscar's Book Prize.